I am the SIMPLE Life Mom.

 - These are people who don’t want debt.
 They are ready to live in a space that’s about the size of a double car garage or smaller so they can live within their means and become more self-sufficient.

-- They include all kinds of out of the box ideas, like some of the best composting toilets (my sister-in-law has one and I will say that I like my flushing toilet, but hey, there’s a lot to learn there).
+- You need to use all kinds of out of the box ideas, like what makes the best composting toilets (my sister-in-law has one and I will say that I like my flushing toilet, but hey, there’s a lot to learn there).

 - There is a huge focus on getting rid of “stuff.”
 I think most of us would say that we have a lot of “stuff.”

 Clutter definitely causes stress, mess, and more work.

 A huge thing that happened to us years ago was when my husband chose to quit his well-paying job for ethical reasons, and we were left without a home.
 A longer and more complicated story, but we ended up living in a two-bedroom townhouse with my most gracious parents in Los Angeles.

 What we didn’t anticipate was that my brother would also make the move and live with my parents as well.
 So, there we were – my husband and I and our three kids, my parents, and my brother, his wife and two children living in a two-bedroom home.
 My children slept in my parent’s room.
 My husband and I got the pull out couch in the very crowded living room (people stayed up very late and got up very early), while my brother and his family slept in the other bedroom.

 I will not go into all the ins and outs of living with a large group of people in a small space.
 You imagine it…it probably happened.
 It was not easy.
 I’ll leave it at that.
 But, the great thing is that we learned A LOT!!